vinfreecs/genga/Documentation.md

     .
     .

 The crossing events are written consecutively the the file.
-After each coordinate output intervall another file is created to reduce the file sizes.
+After each coordinate output interval another file is created to reduce the file sizes.

 ##The master file: master.out
 The master file contains information about the used hardware and simulation progress.
-If an error occurs than the master file contains more details about that.
+If an error occurs then the master file contains more details about that.

-# Irregular coodinate output #
+# Irregular coordinate output #
 In the 'param.dat' file can be specified the name of a calendar file, using the argument 'Irregular output calendar = <fileName>'
 This file must contain line by line the desired output times of the coordinates in years.
-When this option is used, then output files with names OutIrr... similar to the orignial output files are created.
+When this option is used, then output files with names OutIrr... similar to the original output files are created.
 They contain the coordinate outputs of the specified time.
-When the multi simulation mode is uses, then the time and time-step information is only read from the first sub-simulation and applied to all simulations synchronously.
+When the multi simulation mode is used, then the time and time-step information is only read from the first sub-simulation and applied to all simulations synchronously.
 When the argument of 'Irregular output calendar' is equal to "-", or if this line is missing in the 'param.dat', then no irregular output files are generated